Zsombor01/react.webapp/README.md

 Update:

-- Deployed the website successfully (finally), bit turns out the API that i used for the news only works for on the development server (unless i pay for it).
+- Deployed the website successfully (finally), but turns out the API that i used for the news only works for on the development server (unless i pay for it).
 I try to search for some sort of solution...

 In the works: